ThePhoenix78/Noita_Eye_Tool/README.md

-# Noita_Eye_Tool
+# Noita_Eyes_Tool
-A tool for the Eye mistery from Noita
+A tool for the Eyes mistery from Noita